NSMY/Stream-Downloader-Util/# TODO.md

 TODO

+[] make folder muxed into dynamic for user set a field in settings, but have a set default

 [] twitch vod username can be Mods (if making a highlight) add some bypass or rewrite the gql.py vod class

 [] in Main make the estimated Size of the vod appear b4 the choosing of resolution??????